kalamuna/kalastatic/docs/4-Prototyping.md

 ### Concatenating Files

-In some cases, you'll want to concatenate files.
-This is handy if you want to bundle some JavaScript together.
-There are a few different ways to do this.
+Concatenating files allows you to put a whole bunch of files together, potentially saving HTTP requests.
+This is handy if you want to bundle some JavaScript or CSS together.
+There are a few different ways to do this:

 #### .concat files